The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Abstract

 Satisfiability is considered the canonical NP-complete problem and is used as a starting point for hardness reductions in theory, while in practice heuristic SAT solving algorithms can solve large-scale industrial SAT instances very efficiently.
 This disparity between theory and practice is believed to be a result of inherent properties of industrial SAT instances that make them tractable.
 Two characteristic properties seem to be prevalent in the majority of real-world SAT instances, heterogeneous degree distribution and locality.
 To understand the impact of these two properties on SAT, we study the proof complexity of random $k$-SAT models that allow to control heterogeneity and locality.
 Our findings show that heterogeneity alone does not make SAT easy as heterogeneous random $k$-SAT instances have superpolynomial resolution size.
 This implies intractability of these instances for modern SAT-solvers.
 On the other hand, modeling locality with an underlying geometry leads to small unsatisfiable subformulas, which can be found within polynomial time.

 A key ingredient for the result on geometric random $k$-SAT can be found in the complexity of higher-order Voronoi diagrams.
-As an additional technical contribution, we show a linear upper bound on the number of non-empty Voronoi regions, that holds for points with random positions in a very general setting.
+As an additional technical contribution, we show an upper bound on the number of non-empty Voronoi regions, that holds for points with random positions in a very general setting.
 In particular, it covers arbitrary $\p$-norms, higher dimensions, and weights affecting the area of influence of each point multiplicatively.
+Our bound is linear in the total weight.
 This is in stark contrast to quadratic lower bounds for the worst case.